-Although policies concerning physician-assisted suicide and euthanasia affect all populations, this article focuses specifically on the geriatric population, because they are the fastest growing vulnerable group of Americans with the greatest numbers consisting of the frail elderly, 75-85 years of age.
-By 2030, the number of older persons (aged 65 years and older) in the United States is projected to increase to 66 million, making the issues of assisted suicide and euthanasia more prominent (U.S. Department of Commerce, 2000).
+Although policies concerning physicianassisted suicide and euthanasia affect all populations, this article focuses specifically on the geriatric population, because they are the fastest growing vulnerable group of Americans with the greatest numbers consisting of the frail elderly, 75-85 years of age.
+By 2030, the number of older persons (aged 65 years and older) in the United States is projected to increase to 66 million, making the issues of assisted suicide and euthanasia more prominent (U.S. Census, 2000).
 The majority of this population includes culturally diversified women who are widowed, living on limited incomes, and living with functional disabilities.
 Although Caucasian older adults continue to represent the majority of the aged population, minority elderly groups are growing rapidly.
-By the year 2050, there will be 22 million minority elderly (U.S. Department of Commerce, 2000), most of whom will be African-American, Hispanic, and Asian (Angel & Hogan, 1992).
+By the year 2050, there will be 22 million minority elderly (U.S. Census, 2000), most of whom will be African-American, Hispanic, and Asian (Angel & Hogan, 1992).